hep-gc/cloudscheduler/web_tests/README.md

 ```
 This error is believed to be due to random failures in the x11 forwarding and was inconsistent.
 Rerunning the tests would usually get rid of it.

+### Other Notes

+There were five tests included in each of the test frameworks:

+- a "canary" test - one that was obviously true and would only fail on a configuration error

+- a "find object" test - one that went to Google and found the search bar

+- a "type" test - one that went to Google and typed into the search bar

+- a "search" test - one that went to Google, typed into the search bar, and searched using either the enter key or a submit method

+- a "button search" test - one that went to DuckDuckGo (reasons in Selenium Universal Notes: Downsides), typed into the search bar, and searched using the search button

 ## Selenium Universal Notes

 [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) is a widely-used WebDriver protocol.